luciodale/koolcodez/src/content/blog/trading-grid.md

 ## Conclusion

 We've built a sophisticated financial grid that handles real-time streaming data, user interactions, in-grid editing, and comprehensive audit trails.
 Despite the complexity of these features, our code remains organized and maintainable through consistent architectural patterns.

-The orchestrator pattern proves its worth by providing a single point of control for all data changes, while our hook-based architecture keeps concerns properly separated.
-This approach scales naturally as requirements grow, whether you're adding new data sources, implementing additional user interactions, or integrating with external systems.

-Most importantly, we've created a system that financial professionals can trust: one that handles edge cases gracefully, maintains data integrity, and provides the performance characteristics that trading applications demand.

 *The principles demonstrated here apply beyond financial applications.
 Any complex, real-time data grid can benefit from this architectural approach, regardless of the specific libraries or frameworks you choose.*